tModLoader/tModLoader/PortingNotes_1.4.5.md

 - NPC.DelBuff has new quiet parameter
 - TileID.Sets.DontDrawTileSlopes.
 - Player.selectedItem is not a getter property instead of a field.
 We might need to document selectedItemState and other related new fields.
-- BuffID.Sets.AddBuffTimeAdditivelyToCap.
-Also need to update Mod/GlobalBuff.ReApply docs to mention AddBuffTimeAdditivelyToCap as a streamlined alternative for this use-case.
 - Add docs for new GetItemSettings parameters
 - Main.menuChat
 - Need to fix documentation for various secret and special seeds, like Main.specialSeedWorld.
 Need to change secret to special in most cases, and fix wiki links.